-This Compensation Discussion and Analysis ("CD&A") describes Lakeland Financial's compensation philosophy and policies for 2021 as applicable to the named executive officers identified above.
+This Compensation Discussion and Analysis ("CD&A") describes Lakeland Financial's compensation philosophy and policies as applicable to the named executive officers for 2022.
 This CD&A explains the structure and rationale associated with each material element of the executives' compensation, and it provides important context for the more detailed disclosure tables and specific compensation amounts in the following compensation tables.

 The Compensation Committee has overall responsibility for evaluating the compensation plans, policies and programs relating to the named executive officers of Lakeland Financial.
 The Compensation Committee relies upon Mr. Findlay's assessment of each executive officer's individual performance, which considers the executive's efforts in achieving his or her individual goals each year, managing and developing employees and enhancing long-term relationships with customers, if applicable to his or her position.
 Individual goals for executive officers are established by Mr. Findlay in consultation with each executive officer.

-The committee establishes Mr. Findlay's goals and reviews his performance.
+The Compensation Committee establishes Mr. Findlay's goals and reviews his performance.
 Mr. Findlay is not involved in discussions and determinations pertaining to his own performance.

 The Compensation Committee's charter gives it the authority to hire outside consultants to further its objectives and responsibilities.
-The Compensation Committee retained Pearl Meyer & Partners, a compensation consulting firm, to assess the effectiveness of the Company's executive compensation programs.
-Pearl Meyer & Partners is independent, reports directly to the committee chair, and performs no other work for the Company other than assisting the committee in its review of the total compensation program.
+The Compensation Committee did not retain an outside consultant to assess executive compensation in 2022.
+Instead, the Compensation Committee relied on the 2021 report from Pearl Meyer & Partners, a compensation consulting firm, which assessed the effectiveness of the Company's executive compensation programs.
+Pearl Meyer & Partners is independent, reports directly to the Compensation Committee chair, and performs no other work for the Company other than assisting the Compensation Committee in its review of the total compensation program.
 Pearl Meyer & Partners also provided input on marketplace trends and best practices relating to competitive pay levels, as well as developments in regulatory and technical matters.
-The Compensation Committee also reviewed compensation survey data in 2021 from industry sources such as the American Bankers Association, Pearl Meyer & Partners and Bank Director Magazine.
+The Compensation Committee also reviewed compensation survey data in 2022 from industry sources such as the American Bankers Association, Pearl Meyer & Partners and Bank Director Magazine.